-As of March 26, 2021, we had \$197.2 million of cash and cash equivalents and \$313.9 million of working capital compared to \$214.5 million of cash and cash equivalents and \$298.1 million of working capital as of March 27, 2020.
+As of March 25, 2022, we had \$282.4 million of cash and cash equivalents and \$407.5 million of working capital compared to \$197.2 million of cash and cash equivalents and \$313.9 million of working capital as of March 26, 2021.
 Working capital is impacted by the timing and extent of our business needs.

 Our primary requirements for liquidity and capital are working capital, capital expenditures, principal and interest payments on our outstanding debt and other general corporate needs.
 Historically, these cash requirements have been met through cash provided by operating activities and cash and cash equivalents.
-Our current capital deployment strategy for 2022 is to utilize excess cash on hand to support our growth initiatives into select markets and planned capital expenditures.
-As of March 26, 2021, the Company is not party to any off-balance sheet arrangements that have or are reasonably likely to have a current or future material effect on our financial condition, results of operations, liquidity, capital expenditures, or capital resources.
+Our current capital deployment strategy for 2023 is to utilize excess cash on hand to support our continued growth initiatives into select markets, planned capital expenditures and strategic arrangements, as well as consider potential acquisitions.
+As of March 25, 2022, the Company is not party to any off-balance sheet arrangements that have or are reasonably likely to have a current or future material effect on our financial condition, results of operations, liquidity, capital expenditures, or capital resources.
 The cash requirements for the upcoming fiscal year relate to our leases, operating and capital purchase commitments and expected contributions to our defined benefit and contribution plans.
-For information regarding the Company's expected cash requirements and timing of payments related to leases and noncancellable purchase commitments, see Note 15, "Commitments and Contingencies" to the audited consolidated financial statements.
-Additionally, refer to Note 14, "Retirement Plans" for more information related to the Company's pension and defined contribution plans.
+For information regarding the Company's expected cash requirements and timing of payments related to leases and noncancellable purchase commitments, see Note 17, "Commitments and Contingencies" to the audited consolidated financial statements.
+Additionally, refer to Note 16, "Retirement Plans" to the audited consolidated financial statements for more information related to the Company's pension and defined contribution plans.